Patient Lifts Guide

 Gait Training?
 Rolling or otherwise re-positioning the patient in bed?
 Patient unable to sit?
 Want to use to visit family members or travel using hotels?

-Preventing caregiver injury is a driving force in the purchase/use of patient lifts.
-Even highly skilled facility caregivers can injure themselves by overexertion and strain.
-While the use of manual (hydraulic) lifts is a step in the direction of caregiver safety, they still require caregiver exertion.
-Power-assisted patient lifts are the answer to preventing caregiver injury.
+Mitigating caregiver injury is a key factor influencing the decision to adopt patient lifts.
+Even proficient facility caregivers risk injury from overexertion and strain.
+While manual (hydraulic) lifts contribute to caregiver safety, they still demand physical effort.
+Power-assisted patient lifts stand as the solution to proactively prevent caregiver injuries.

 Know the types of lifts available